Sinashahsavari/Image-Dehazing-Using-U-net-/README.md

 ## Code organization

-### experiment1
+### experiment1 and experiment2

  - experiment1: exploring the effect of different types of wavelets in the U-net
+ - experiment2: exploring the effect of different nuumber of wavelets levels in the U-net
+ - experiment1/config.yml: Configuration file
- - experiment1/.py:
+ - experiment1/PSNR.yml: Configuration file
+ - experiment1/wavelet.yml: contains the wavelet feature extraction functions as well as inverse wavelet functions for reconstruction
  - experiment1/train.py: Module for training and evaluation
- - experiment1/base_model.py: Module for BaseModel, which controls WordEmbedding, QuestionEmbedding, Attention, FCnet, and classifier
+ - experiment1/model.py: Module for Model, which implements U-net network with wavelet feature extraction layers
  - experiment1/data: Data files
- - experiment1/data/train_ids.pkl: Indeces of training data
- - experiment1/data/val_ids.pkl: Indeces of validation data
+ - experiment1/Utils: some used functions
  - experiment1/README.md: Information for experiment1

-### experiment2

- - experiment2:
- - experiment2/main.py:
- - experiment2/train.py: Module for training and validation

- - experiment2/dataset.py: Module for data loading
- - experiment2/config.yml: Configuration file